Alex Borgella, Ph.D.

 Teaching

-Take statistics, for example - while it's certainly important for students in psychology to have a functional knowledge of statistics, this knowledge is often lost without clear demonstrations of how they are used to explain relevant psychological phenomena.
-Thus, two of my favorite courses I currently teach are Experimental Psychology and FLC's Senior Research Capstone course, both of which involve supervising student-led research and afford me the space to design lessons about these tougher areas around psychological topics about which students are excited.
+These components reinforce each other and allow students the freedom to shape their own learning.
+Thus, my favorite courses to teach are those that directly involve Experimental Psychology and FLC's Senior Research Capstone course, both of which involve supervising student-led research and afford me the space to design lessons about these tougher areas around psychological topics about which students are excited.

 For more information on my classes, current offerings, and my institution, please visit my faculty homepage and FLC Psychology's website.